aframevr/aframe-site/src/faq/index.md

 ## How can I get started?

-See our Guide for in-depth instructions.
+See our [Guide](../docs/guide) for in-depth instructions.
 There are several ways to start using A-Frame, including a CDN-hosted version minified JS file, a boilerplate, and an NPM package.

-## What VR devices does it support?
+## Which VR devices does it support?

 A-Frame supports the Oculus Rift and mobile phones in "Cardboard"-style holders.
 A-Frame also works on desktop computers with mouse and keyboard controls.
 A-Frame's device support is built on the [WebVR API](https://github.com/MozVR/webvr-spec) and the [WebVR Polyfill](https://github.com/borismus/webvr-polyfill).
 As the WebVR API and Polyfill mature, and as WebVR-enabled browsers add support for additional devices like the HTC Vive, A-Frame will be updated to also support those devices.